-Why New Sales Executives and Managers Fail
+Why New Sales Leaders Fail

-The impact could be catastrophic, timely and costly to fix, usually resulting in a bad outcome.
+The impact could be catastrophic, timely, and costly to fix, usually resulting in a bad outcome.

 Without strong coaching and training, you are sending a lamb to the wolves.

-For new sales managers, things got worse in 2016.
+For new sales managers, things got worse.

 - Only 32% of organizations had the training to support the transition from sales rep to sales manager.